raquo/Laminar/website/docs/documentation.md

 JS DOM has two event modes: capture, and bubbling.
 Typically and by default everyone uses the latter, but capture mode is sometimes useful for event listener priority/ordering/efficiency (not specific to Laminar, standard JS DOM rules/limitations apply).

 `.useBubbleMode` is the opposite of `.useCapture`.
-The former is the default, so you don't need to call it unless you're calling it on an EventPropTransformation that you've previously enabled capture mode for.
+The former is the default, so you don't need to call it unless you're calling it on an EventProcessor that you've previously enabled capture mode for.

 See MDN [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) page for details (see "useCapture" section).